raas-dev/configent/README.md

 Both container runtimes in a nutshell:

 - the two are different runtimes - if you used Docker Desktop, it was dockerd
-- containerd is the de facto runtime in production Kubernetes - thus prefer it
+- containerd is the industry-standard runtime in Kubernetes deployments
-- regardless of the runtime, running containers with `sudo` is a bad idea
+- regardless of the runtime, containers must not be run with `sudo`

 These `bin/` shims wrap the container runtime CLIs to run best-effort on the OS: